Malcolm McLaughlin

 Biography

-He has supervised PhD projects across a range of topics in American history and culture.
-His research students have in recent years looked at culture, community, and politics in San Francisco, the death penalty in the American justice system, the NAACP and civil rights in the 1920s-1930s, the politics of English-language education in California in the 1980s-2010s, Jewish-American lawyers and the civil rights movement in the 1930s-1960s, and the history of German-American Boston, 1900-1920.
+I have supervised PhD projects across a range of topics, from community and politics in San Francisco to the death penalty and the American justice system, the NAACP and civil rights in the 1920s-1930s, the politics of English-language education in California in the 1980s-2010s, Jewish-American lawyers and the civil rights movement in the 1930s-1960s, or the history of German-American Boston, 1900-1920.

 Key Research Interests